 When you need to find a phone number or address where do you go?
 You are more likely to use the printed yellow pages for a doorstop or a booster seat then you are to look something up.

 Online directory listings are quickly replacing the phone book, a trend that is only increasing with growing use of smart phones.
 There are thousands of directories where you can list your note buyer company contact information and website (and even better most of them are free)!
-Check out this List of Top 20 Directories to get started.

 5. Utilize Google Places